Programs and Courses

 Brisbane Seminar on Australian Law

-The Gold Coast Seminar on Australian Law, held at Bond University, introduces students to Australian law and culture over a two-week program, with a focus on comparative perspectives.
+The Brisbane Seminar on Australian Law, held at the Queensland University of Technology, introduces students to Australian law and culture over a two-week program, with a focus on comparative perspectives.
 The course includes excursions related to Australian culture and law.
 The Brisbane Seminar was formerly run at Bond University from 2013-2015 and was known as the Gold Coast Seminar on Australian Law.
 From 2016, it runs from QUT.
-The seminar is coordinated by ANJeL Co-director Leon Wolff.
+The seminar is coordinated by ANJeL Co-Director Leon Wolff.

 Courses on Japanese Law available at the University of Sydney and the Australian National University